devilbox/cert-gen/README.md

 # ca-gen

-Easily create your CA and self-signed certificates.
+Easily create your own CA and self-signed certificates.

+CA can be imported into Chrome, Firefox and Internet Explorer for local development.

 ## Available Tools